devleaks/lata-docs/docs/Parameters and Options.md

 ## Cargo Flight Percentage
 Value between 0 and 100, to specify the ratio of passenger and cargo flights.
+When a flight is randomly generated, this parameter drives the type of the flight.
 Setting the cargo flight percentage to 25 will generate 75% passenger flights and 25% cargo flights.

 ## Closest Destination